IBM/customer-loyalty-program-hyperledger-fabric-VSCode/README.md

 </div>
 </br>

+### Deploy application to IBM Cloud

-If hosting on IBM Blockchain Starter Plan, then you can [deploy the app to IBM Cloud](./docs/deploy-app-cloud.md).
+If your hosting the network on IBM Blockchain Starter Plan, then you can [deploy the app to IBM Cloud](./docs/deploy-app-cloud.md).

 ## Links
 * [Hyperledger Fabric Docs](http://hyperledger-fabric.readthedocs.io/en/latest/)